Jerinca/Project/PROCESS.md

 I tried writing some code for updating the bar chart as well. is not really working yet. tomorrow I am going to visualize the worldmap with S&P 500 companies.
 And trying to create click on line graph.

+# day 13

+I rewrote my code in different files to get a little bit of an overview.
+I am a little bit stuck.. and Im stressed about the deadline and I forgot to upload my processbook..... anyway. today is the hacketon.
+Lets hope I can make some progress this evening and tomorrow.
+Need to update my barchart.
+Is not worken. my click on is not working.